 Introduction

-I was passionate about philosophy from the moment I encountered it as a young student in Munich.
-This passion has shaped my life.
-It takes time to clarify the meaning of philosophy for oneself, because it is not a purely intellectual activity.
-Philosophy is a specialized academic discipline, but it should not just be practiced in relative isolation from the world.
-It needs to be an open dialog, because philosophers live in a world of accelerating scientific progress and rapid social change.
+Encountering philosophy as a young student in Munich ignited a passion that has shaped my life.
+Clarifying the meaning of philosophy for oneself is a time-consuming process, as it transcends mere intellectual activity.
+While philosophy is a specialized academic discipline, it should not be practiced in isolation from the world.
+Instead, it necessitates an open dialogue, as philosophers inhabit a world characterized by accelerating scientific progress and rapid social change.

-Philosophy is the activity of free thinking, and it culminates in intensive and more or less systematic self-reflection.
-It is also a critical examination of knowledge-creation and knowledge systems.
-How do we synthesize what we know into a view of the world?
-And how do we use philosophical thinking for ourselves?
+Philosophy is the activity of free thinking, culminating in intensive and systematic self-reflection.
+It also involves a critical examination of knowledge-creation and knowledge systems.
+Philosophers must grapple with questions such as: How do we synthesize what we know into a coherent worldview?
+How do we apply philosophical thinking to our lives?
 How do we make decisions in the complex environments we inhabit?

-We are biological creatures, we have bodies, but we live in a world of speech and language, and we think and operate through abstractions.
+As biological creatures with physical bodies, we live in a world of speech and language, thinking and operating through abstractions.
 We transcend our physical existence through language, art, science, theology, and philosophy.
-Consciousness emerges from the concrete context of an individual human existence, it gets socialized, and it evolves over time towards more abstraction, and into a unique experience of life.
-Philosophy can also be a form of ethics (how should I act?) and its essence is the pursuit of wisdom.
-Our future is still unpredictable, and everyone has a unique history.
-These themes: loneliness and loss, temporality, freedom, relationships and sexuality, risk and anxiety, death, are common to all humans, hence my interests in psychoanalysis and existentialism.
+Consciousness emerges from the concrete context of an individual human existence, becomes socialized, and evolves over time towards greater abstraction and a unique experience of life.
+Philosophy can also be a form of ethics, addressing the question of how one should act, with its essence lying in the pursuit of wisdom.
+Our future remains unpredictable, and each individual possesses a unique history.
+Themes such as loneliness, loss, temporality, freedom, relationships, sexuality, risk, anxiety, and death are universal to the human experience, hence my interest in psychoanalysis and existentialism.

-Philosophical thinking is a critical tool, and in this sense, it is liberating.
-The engagement with philosophy frees us from misconceptions and various forms of ideologies.
-Philosophy clarifies ideas and arguments; it subtracts more than it adds, and it removes false beliefs rather than adding more knowledge.
-Philosophical reflection helps us to differentiate between information, knowledge, understanding and shared beliefs.
-It works with concepts, and it emancipates the subject from being caught up in objectifications and instrumental thinking.
+Philosophical thinking serves as a critical tool, liberating us from misconceptions and various forms of ideologies.
+It clarifies ideas and arguments, subtracting more than adding, and removing false beliefs rather than accumulating more knowledge.
+Philosophical reflection helps differentiate between information, knowledge, understanding, and shared beliefs.
+It works with concepts and emancipates the subject from being caught up in objectifications and instrumental thinking.

-Knowledge itself has become a variable in the dynamics of knowledge-production.
-We live in the age of "big data," the basic language is now computer code.
-Algorithms rule, Artificial intelligence is entering the mainstream, and these trends will further disrupt and revolutionize every aspect of our lives.
-The flow of history is accelerating.
-In this period of transformation, the ability to simplify our lives and to adapt to the changes around us is crucial for our well-being.
-I call it absorption speed: how do we assimilate new technologies, adapt to changing social and political landscapes, and find our place in the paradigm shifts occurring around us?
+In the age of "big data," where computer code has become the basic language and algorithms reign supreme, knowledge itself has become a variable in the dynamics of knowledge-production.
+The rapid advancements in artificial intelligence will further disrupt and revolutionize every aspect of our lives, accelerating the flow of history.
+In this period of transformation, the ability to simplify our lives and adapt to the changes around us is crucial for our well-being.
+I refer to this as absorption speed: the capacity to assimilate new technologies, adapt to changing social and political landscapes, and find our place amidst paradigm shifts.

-Philosophy gives us orientation - it is also the science of a good life.
-It includes ethics and political theory: what constitution of society is best for us, and will enable us to improve and humanize our lives?
-Academic philosophers pursue fundamental questions (like: what is truth? what is justice?) and they connect current debates to the history of ideas and to our intellectual roots.
-Their voices are more important than ever, because the power of human agency has grown faster than the power of human reason.
-Our collective actions have reached geological dimensions and we are now changing the ecosystem of the earth (“Anthropocene“).
+Philosophy provides orientation and guidance towards living a good life.
+It encompasses ethics and political theory, addressing questions such as: What constitution of society is best for us and will enable us to improve and humanize our lives?
+Academic philosophers pursue fundamental questions, such as the nature of truth and justice, while connecting current debates to the history of ideas and our intellectual roots.
+Their voices are more important than ever, as the power of human agency has outpaced the power of human reason.
+Our collective actions have reached geological dimensions, altering the Earth's ecosystem and ushering in the Anthropocene era.

-I hope you like this website.
-If you have any suggestions, please send me a message , or sign up for occasional email updates.
+I appreciate your interest in this website.
+If you have any suggestions, please send me a message or sign up for occasional email updates.
 You can also connect with me on one of the social networks listed below.

 Jürgen Braungardt